Channel Partner GTM Strategy for B2B Technology Companies

 CRM Integration

-Your PRM must integrate with your CRM (Salesforce, HubSpot, etc.) so that partner-sourced opportunities flow into your revenue reporting and forecasting.
-Without this integration, you'll have two separate systems telling different stories about pipeline, which creates chaos during quarterly reviews.
+Your PRM must integrate with your CRM (Salesforce, HubSpot, etc.) so partner-sourced opportunities flow into revenue reporting and forecasting.
+Without this, you'll have two systems telling different stories about pipeline — which creates chaos at quarterly reviews.
+Deal registration should sync as partner-sourced opportunities with partner, registration date, and protection period tracked, so direct reps see which accounts are protected.

 Through-Channel Marketing Automation (TCMA)

-TCMA platforms enable partners to execute marketing campaigns using your content and branding.
-Partners select from pre-built campaigns (email sequences, social posts, landing pages), customise them for their audience, and launch them — all within a branded, compliant framework.
+TCMA platforms let partners execute marketing campaigns using your content and branding.
+Partners select pre-built campaigns (email sequences, social posts, landing pages), customise them, and launch — all within a branded, compliant framework.
+This solves a critical problem: most partners don't have marketing teams.
+TCMA puts demand-generation capability in the hands of partners who have relationships but not marketing infrastructure.

 Ecosystem Mapping Tools

-Platforms like Crossbeam and Reveal let you map your customer and prospect lists against your partners' lists to identify overlap.
-This overlap data reveals which of your target accounts are already your partner's customers (warm introductions) and which of your existing customers could benefit from your partner's products (expansion opportunities).
+Platforms like Crossbeam and Reveal map your customer and prospect lists against your partners' lists to identify overlap.
+This data reveals which of your target accounts are already your partner's customers (warm introductions) and which of your existing customers could benefit from your partner's products (expansion opportunities).
+Ecosystem mapping has transformed co-sell prioritisation — you can proactively identify high-probability opportunities instead of waiting for random partner deals.

 Measuring Channel ROI